DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ## 5. Configuration

-### 5.1 Plan an intial sensor numbering strategy (bigger picture)
+### 5.1 Plan a grand sensor numbering strategy

-The first step is to decide a sensor distribution strategy & numbering system.
-A sensorCAM has 10 banks(0-9) of eight(0-7) individual sensors available(total 80).
+The first step is to decide a sensor distribution strategy & numbering strategy (not set in stone).
+A sensorCAM has 10 banks (0-9) of eight (0-7) individual sensors available (total 80).
 Each **bank** can be tested as a whole to see if ANY sensors tripped or NO sensors tripped.
-Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7.(see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
+Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7 (see **Figure 5** for examples).
+Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
 Use one bank for a platform (set of 8 sensors).
 Sensor S00 is reserved as a brightness reference sensor.
 Sensor S06 is also RESERVED for now.
 It is suggested that user's Sensors start with bank 1, i.e. S10 (vPin #08), S11 & upwards, with related sensors in their own bank.
 They do NOT need to be sequential (Follow the installation Guide for full details). **With the recommended definitions set up, the user does not need to remember or refer to vPins for sensorCAM sensors at all - just use the S%% idntifier.**

 For an EX-Command Station(CS), the 80 sensors will have vPin numbers ranging from #00 to #79(DECIMAL) and mapped to 80 b/s id's(S00 to S97).
 Users can use, for example, **AT(CAM 0%%)** in EXRAIL commands where a vPin ID is called for.
 For the technically minded, vPin=BasePin+bx8+s.
 For further details on adopted notation, refer to section 4.1.

 ### 5.2 Preset the wifi SSID and password

-Before uploading the software into CAM check that it has the appropriate WiFi definitions for your railway WIFI_SSID & SHEDWIFIPWD and perhaps for your test area ALTWIFI_SSID& ALTWIFI_PWD are in your **configCAM.h**
+Before uploading the software into CAM check that it has the appropriate WiFi definitions for your railway _WIFI_SSID_ & _WIFI_PWD_ and perhaps for your test area _ALTWIFI_SSID_ & _ALTWIFI_PWD_ are in your **_configCAM.h_**

 ### 5.3  Adjust other configCAM.h settings

- &nbsp; &nbsp; &nbsp; a) If you want to use “larger” sensors, Place#define SEN_SIZE 2(1-7) in your configCAM.h(ver169+)
+ &nbsp; &nbsp; &nbsp; a) If i2c address 0x11 is in use, change to 0x12 (or 0x13) i.e. _I2C_DEV_ADDR 0x11_ in your _configCAM.h_
- &nbsp; &nbsp; &nbsp; b) If i2c address 0x11 is in use, change to 0x12(or 0x13) i.e. I2C_DEV_ADDR 0x11 in your configCAM.h
+ &nbsp; &nbsp; &nbsp; b) If you want to use "larger" sensors, Place #define SEN_SIZE 2(1-7) in your _configCAM.h_(ver169+)
  &nbsp; &nbsp; &nbsp; c) The first TWOIMAGE_MAXBS sensors use 2 consecutive image averaging to suppress noise spikes.
-If you want to set a different range to use this feature, change configCAM.h from the default(030) before upload.
+If you want to set a different range to use this feature, change _configCAM.h_ from the default(030) before upload.

 ### 5.4 Load sensorCAM software